elgw/nua/README.md

 *best practices*.

 Chimera has way more features (use it!) but is also more resource hungry.
- - Install size: chimera: > 500 MB, nuademo: 0.5 MB
+ - Install size: chimera: > 500 MB, libnua+nuademo: < 0.3 MB
- - When rendering 4 M beads, chimera used 32 GB RAM and 353 MiB GPU memory, it took 3 min to load the cmm file.
+ - When rendering 4 M beads from a cmm file, chimera used 32 GB RAM and 353 MiB GPU memory.
+It took  > 2 min to get up the graphics on screen..
- - nuademo loaded the same file in 13 s, used 0.7 GB of ram, 132 MiB of GPU memory.
+ - nuademo loaded the same file in 9 s, used 0.7 GB of RAM and 132 MiB of GPU memory.
  - RAM usage was measured by `cat /proc/<PID>/status | grep VmPeak` and GPU Memory usage from `nvidia-smi`.